TashaSkyUp/simple-ml-demo-1/docs/SESSION_MANAGEMENT.md

 1. Check browser console for detailed error messages
 2. Verify JSON file isn't corrupted (should be valid JSON)
 3. Try loading with a fresh browser session
+4. Ensure your browser supports modern JavaScript features
+5. Check that the session file contains the required fields (layers, trainingData)
-4. Report issues with session file examples if possible
+6. Report issues with session file examples if possible

 ## Advanced Usage